 For decades, lending and deposits have played a fundamental role in the success of retail & commercial banking.
 The problem is these activities haven’t changed much as the majority still happen on slow, old-fashioned legacy platforms.
-Because it’s difficult for banks to innovate fast, respond to increasing customer demand, and develop customized experiences, the pressure to become more transparent has maximized the need to digitize nevertheless.
+Because it’s difficult for banks to innovate fast, respond to increasing customer demand, and develop customized experiences, the pressure to become more transparent has maximized the need for Digital Banking nevertheless.
 On top of everything, FinTechs and neobanks like Revolut, Transferwise, and N26 are threatening to interfere with conventional business models.

 Deciding whether to re-factor, augment, replace, or re-platform can be a complex and rather challenging process.
 On the one hand, every bank has its own systems meaning that there is no solution to accommodate them all.
 On the other, it involves people that may not be comfortable with changing the dynamic, infrastructure, and organizational capabilities.

-Although re-platforming or re-factoring are excellent approaches to integrate current-generation technology into legacy systems, they won’t change the core capabilities.
+Although re-platforming or re-factoring are excellent approaches to integrating current-generation technology into legacy systems, they won’t change the core capabilities.
 Deciding on the best strategy for modernization is a strategic decision that demands bank leaders to first perform an assessment of existing capabilities, operational risk, customer needs, and market trends.

 A comprehensive data management strategy